Cerebellum-Network/TokenLockup/README.md

-# Token Release Scheduler
+# Token Lockup and ERC20 Smart Contracts

 Status: feature complete, audit not complete

 ## Overview

-This is an Ethereum ERC-20 standard compatible token and scheduled release "vesting" smart contract that:
+This is an Ethereum ERC-20 standard compatible token and TokenLockup scheduled release "vesting" smart contract that:

 * Does not have centralized controllers or admin roles to demonstrate strong decentralization and increased trust
 * Can enforce a scheduled release of tokens (e.g. investment lockups)